Jean Carnahan

-Jean Anne Carnahan (née Carpenter; born December 20, 1933) is an American politician and writer who was the First Lady of Missouri from 1993 to 2000, and served as the state's junior United States senator from 2001 to 2002.
-A Democrat, she was appointed to fill the Senate seat of her husband Mel Carnahan, who had been posthumously elected, becoming the first woman to represent Missouri in the U.S. Senate.
+Jean Anne Carnahan (née Carpenter; December 20, 1933 – January 30, 2024) was an American politician and writer who was the First Lady of Missouri from 1993 to 2000, and served as the state's junior United States senator from 2001 to 2002.
+A Democrat, she was appointed to fill the Senate seat of her husband Mel Carnahan, who had been posthumously elected after his death in October, becoming the first woman to represent Missouri in the U.S. Senate.

-Life and career
+Early life

-Born Jean Anne Carpenter in Washington, D.C., to a working-class family, Carnahan was determined to go to college.
-She and her future husband, Mel, both went to Anacostia High School where they sat next to each other in class.
+Jean Anne Carpenter was born on December 20, 1933, in Washington, D.C., to a working-class family; her father was a plumber and her mother a hairdresser.
+She and her future husband, Mel, both went to Anacostia High School, where they sat next to each other in class.
 Jean worked through the year while attending George Washington University.
 She graduated in 1955 with a degree in Business and Public Administration, the first in her family to graduate from high school and college.
-She is an alumna of Kappa Delta sorority.
+She was an alumna of Kappa Delta sorority.

-She married Mel Carnahan in 1954 and two years later they moved to his home state of Missouri.
-As her husband entered politics, she became his political partner.
-He was elected Governor of Missouri, serving from 1993 to 2000.
-She was an activist First Lady: an advocate for on-site daycare centers for working families, childhood immunization, abuse centers, the arts, and Habitat for Humanity.
+Jean and Mel married on June 12, 1954.
+Two years later, they moved to his home state of Missouri.
+They settled in Rolla, where Mel opened a law practice, in 1959.

+Career

+As her husband entered politics, she became his political partner, taking an active role writing his speeches and helping run all 20 of his campaigns.
+She was also active in her own right, leading petition drives for mental health and school bonds in Rolla.